 Leprosy is a bacterial infection caused by Mycobacterium leprae.
 In Ontario, a very small number of imported cases occur per year.
 Although it is not fully understood how leprosy spreads, it is thought to be through frequent close contact with untreated infected persons.
 Leprosy affects skin, nerves, and mucous membranes (moist, inner lining of some organs and body cavities, such as the nose, mouth, lungs, and stomach) and is treated with antibiotics.
-Untreated cases may result in severe nerve damage, including paralysis of the hands and feet.
+Untreated leprosy may result in severe nerve damage, including paralysis of the hands and feet.

 Local Information

-2023 Statistics
+2025 Statistics

 Incidence rate is the number of new cases of disease divided by the number of persons at risk for the disease during a particular time period.